srobo/website/_posts/2023-06-28-sr2024-registration-open.md

 sponsors, we provide all of this to our teams at no cost.

-The competition cycle will start with a live streamed [kickstart event][kickstart] on our YouTube Channel.
+The competition cycle will start with a live streamed [Kickstart event][kickstart] on our YouTube Channel.
 During the event the game and the structure of the competition will be announced and kits handed out to teams.